chevereto/v4-docs/application/installing/from-free.md

 # From free

-You can upgrade from any free edition to paid Chevereto.
+You can upgrade from Chevereto free edition to any paid edition.

 ## chevereto/chevereto